illumine/disk-benchmark/README.md

  Prints information around system I/O. Use this info to set R/W buffer size for your tests with -b option.
  Writing to a file in smaller chunks may cause an inefficient read-modify-rewrite.
  Returns 0 on OK , 1 on Error.
- Author: Michael Mountrakis 2016 - mountrakis@illumine.gr
+ Author: Michael Mountrakis 2021 - mike.mountrakis[AT]gmail.com
-Version v1.1  built on 15/4/2016
+Version v1.1  built on 7/2/2021

 </pre>